-The likelyhood of each match hypothesis is found by running match evidence rules and combining their results.
-The evidence rules provide support for a match hypothesis by examining the syntactic properties of the items matched.
-For example, the rule states "If the two items are facts and their functors are the same, then supply 0.5 evidence in favor of the match hypothesis.""
+The body of these rules is run on each pair of items (one from the base and one from the target) that satisfy the condition and installs a match hypothesis which represents the possibility of them matching.
+For example, we state that all predicates whose predicate name is identical could potentially match with the rule states "If the two items are facts and their functors are the same, then supply 0.5 evidence in favor of the match hypothesis."
 The rules may also examine match hypotheses associated with the arguments of these items to provide support based on systematicity.
 This causes evidence for a match hypothesis to increase with the amount of higher-order structure supporting it.
-We use the Dempster-Shafer formalism for probabilities (Shafer, 1976) and combine evidence with a simplified form of Dempster's rule of combination (Prade, 1983; Ginsberg, 1984).
+We use the Dempster-Shafer formalism for probabilities and combine evidence with a simplified form of Dempster's rule of combination (Prade, 1983; Ginsberg, 1984).
 By using the simplified formula we are assuming independence among the match hypotheses, but this is not a problem because we are only using it to produce scores for ordering candidates rather than estimating probabilities.